StevenBlack/vocab/README.md

 Peaceful, calm and capable of inducing serenity.

+### irridenta
+A region that is under the political jurisdiction of one nation but is related to  another by reason of cultural, historical, and ethnic ties.

 ### iterate
 It means the same thing as reiterate: to repeat over and over.